-Crime Stoppers International is an independent non-profit umbrella organization, officially registered in the Netherlands as a foundation.
+Crime Stoppers International is an independent non-profit umbrella organization, officially registered in the Netherlands as a Foundation.
 The mission of CSI is: ‘to mobilize the world to provide information on crime anonymously’.

 It all began in July 1976 with a fatal shooting at a filling station in Albuquerque, New Mexico in the USA.
 The police had no leads and the investigating detective had to find a way to solve the case.
-Somebody would have more information, but how can he reach out to him or her?
+Somebody would have more information, but how could he reach out to him or her?

 The detective contacted a local television station for a reconstruction and provided a special telephone number people could call without mentioning their name.
-Within 72 hours a person called who identified the car leaving the scene at the time of the killing.
-This person said he had a good reason not to be involved in the case.
+Within 72 hours a person called and identified the car leaving the scene at the time of the killing.
+This person said he had good reason not to be involved in the case.

 Crime Stoppers International maintains strategic partnerships with key global organizations such as the International Criminal Police Organization (INTERPOL) and the United Nations Office on Drugs and Crime (UNODC).
 A cooperation agreement was signed with INTERPOL in 2010, and a Memorandum of Understanding was signed with the UNODC in 2016.